 This island is growing in popularity among local and foreign tourists.
-Beautiful beaches with enchanting views are main attractions to Pangkor Island.
+Beautiful beaches with enchanting views are the main attractions to Pangkor Island.

 Several types of accommodation are available on two main beaches of Pangkor – Pantai Pasir Bogak (Bogak Beach) and Pantai Teluk Nipah (Nipah Bay).
-Pasir Bogak offers a wide range of choices from budget chalets to comfortable hotel rooms to apartments while Teluk Nipah offers hundreds of wooden traditional chalets, modern brick chalets and hotel rooms.
+Pasir Bogak offers a wide range of choices from budget chalets to comfortable hotel rooms to apartments while Teluk Nipah offers hundreds of wooden traditional chalets, modern brick chalets, and hotel rooms.

 Public facilities and ammenities are available on the island, e.g. banks with ATMs, post office, hospital, clinics, seafood restaurants and outlets, broadband internet, celular access and many others.
 To move around Pangkor Island you can use the island’s pink taxi (van) service or rent cars or motorcyles.

 Activities you can embark on in Pangkor Island